Integrate Postman with Azure DevOps

 2.3 Run npm install --save newman

-2.6 Copy the exported collection in step 1.4 to root
+2.5 Add these folders to .gitignore: Results node_modules 2.6 Copy the exported collection from Step 1.4 to the root

 2.7 Commit and push the repository